WilliamAufort/ER01/README.md

 # ER01

-A simple "project" for the ER01 do practize R and all the things around I will never use anymore.
+A simple project for the ER01 do practize R and all the things around.

 #Licence